 The 2019 AWWA Water Matters!
-Fly-In will be March 27-28, with the Marriott Metro Center in downtown Washington, D.C., serving as headquarters.
-AWWA’s Government Affairs Office notified Section leaders to begin coordinating participation and selecting Fly-In delegates in the fall when registration opened.
+Fly-In was held March 27-28, at the Marriott Metro Center in Washington, D.C..
+AWWA’s Government Affairs Office had notified Section leaders in 2018 to coordinate participation and select Fly-In delegates.

-AWWA covers travel expenses based on apportionment in the U.S. House of Representatives.
-For every 10 members of the U.S. House in a given state, AWWA will reimburse one delegate.
+AWWA always covers travel expenses based on apportionment in the US House of Representatives.
+For every 10 members of the House in a given state, AWWA will reimburse one delegate.
 If your state has fewer than 10 members, AWWA will reimburse one delegate.
 Sections are free to send additional delegates at their own, their employer’s or the Section’s expense.

 Hosted by AWWA’s Water Utility Council, the Fly-In is the focal point for the association’s grassroots lobbying efforts.
 It serves to advance the water community’s legislative goals and further establishes AWWA members and staff as sources of information on water issues in Washington.